 In the event of death of your partner/spouse, parent, or another (family member) to whom you are related, you may have to deal with the law of succession and the Inheritance Tax Act (inheritance tax).

 A civil-law notary will in many cases play an important role in the settlement of an estate.
-When settling an estate, a difference of opinion may arise between the parties/persons involved about the manner in which the settlement of the estate should be dealt with or about the manner in which the estate should be divided (who is entitled to what).
-To safeguard your interests in the best way possible, it may be advisable to have your interests represented by a lawyer, also if no legal proceedings are brought.
+When settling an estate, a difference of opinion may arise between the parties/persons involved about the manner in which the settlement of the estate should be handled or about the manner in which the estate should be divided (who is entitled to what).
+To safeguard your interests in the best way possible, it may be advisable to have your interests represented by a lawyer, even if no legal proceedings are brought

 Matters which may give rise to discussion and disputes when an estate is settled are:

-- the question whether a last will and testament is challengeable
+- The question of whether a last will and testament can be challenged

-In addition, on the inheritance from the estate an inheritance tax return must be filed, (in principle within eight months after the death of the testator).
-The manner in which an estate is settled can have an effect on the extent of the inheritance tax payable.
+In addition, an inheritance tax return must be filed on the inheritance from the estate (in principle within eight months after the death of the testator).
+The manner in which an estate is settled can have an impact on the amount of the inheritance tax payable.
 When filing the inheritance tax return, tax valuation issues may arise.
-And in the event that foreign assets are involved which form part of the estate or when there are beneficiaries residing abroad, specific issues will arise as regards which country is entitled to impose inheritance tax on the estate and the possibilities to avoid to be taxed twice.
+And in the event that foreign assets are involved which form part of the estate or if there are beneficiaries residing abroad, specific issues will arise in relation to which country is entitled to impose inheritance tax on the estate and the possibilities of avoiding double taxation.

-If the testator is an entrepreneur, or a shareholder or co-shareholder in a company, specific issues concerning valuation and the possibilities to make use of the business succession facilities are often a factor regarding income tax as well as inheritance tax..
+If the testator is an entrepreneur, or a shareholder or co-shareholder in a company, specific issues concerning valuation and the possibilities of using business succession facilities are often a factor regarding income tax as well as inheritance tax.

 On the death of the deceased (testator), his/her property will pass to his/her beneficiaries.
 If the testator is married, the size of his/her estate will initially be determined by matrimonial property law.

-By making your will and a prenuptial agreement in advance, you are able to a large extent to structure the manner in which passing of that property will take place.
-Various aspects and considerations are contributary factors to the manner in which the structure is set up.
+By making your will and a prenuptial agreement in advance, you are able – to a large extent – to structure the manner in which passing of that property will take place.
+Various aspects and considerations are contributory factors to the manner in which the structure is established.